zhlim22/zurich-devops/README.md

 You can find all the workflow yaml files for the reusable yaml template in the ```.github/workflows``` folder.

 ### build.yaml
-This will be reusable pipeline template that build and test applications in different programming languages, build the docker image for the application and push it to ECR.
+This is a reusable pipeline CI/CD template that builds and runs unit tests of the desired application, build the docker image for the application and push it to ECR.
+It supports several programming languages.
 It has a ```workflow_call``` trigger and takes the few mandatory arguments below:
 - language: This will be the programming language of the application.
 It can only take ```java```, ```nodejs``` and ```python```
 - language-version: This will be the version of the programming language, i.e. if you want to use java 17, then you can enter ```17``` for this argument